Salvius of Amiens: Life and legacy

 Salvius's body was transported to Montreuil, in the Diocese of Arras, where he is still venerated.

 The town of Saint-Saulve on the northern outskirts of Valenciennes is named after him.

 A triptych in the parish church is dedicated to St Saulve, protector of cattle and crops.

 According to Catholic tradition, Salvius discovered the remains of the martyr Fermin in Abladène, on the outskirts of Amiens, and had them transferred to the city's cathedral.

-Sculptures in the choir of the cathedral of Notre-Dame d'Amiens depict the events: Bishop Salvius at the pulpit asking the faithful to find Firmin's body, discovery of the relics at a place called Abladène on the road to Noyon, transport of the body which heals cripples and restores leaves to the wintry trees as it passes.
+Sculptures in the choir of the cathedral of Notre-Dame d'Amiens depict Salvius at the pulpit asking the faithful to find Firmin's body, the discovery of the relics at a place called Abladène on the road to Noyon, transport of the body.
+It heals cripples and restores leaves to trees as it passes.